mcdxn/google-books-preview-pages-downloader/README.md

 - Then start GBPPD by typing on the console gbppd.start().
 - Then begin scrolling the book preview pages untill every page is loaded for GBPPD to capture them.
 - Then type gbppd.finish() on the console once you are finish.
-- GBPPD will open a new tab with a list of all the links to the preview pages.
+- GBPPD will open a new tab with a list of all the links of the preview pages.